marky116x/Intership-Surfboard-coreillustrio/Day-29.md

 ## Introduction

 JSON Web Token (JWT) is a secure way to handle authentication in web applications.
-It allows you to verify the identity of users without storing session data on the server but on client.
+It allows you to verify the identity of users without storing session data on the server but on client.This is what i focused on

 ### Step 1: Initialize a Node.js Project